11:11 (Pinegrove album): Reception

 11:11 was met with generally favorable reviews.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 73, based on seven reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 73, based on nine reviews.

 Marcy Donelson at AllMusic gave it four stars, writing, "Throughout shifts in tempo, density, and electrification, Hall's bittersweet melodies are as affecting as his internal rhymes."
 Paste's Ben Salmon specifically praised its harmonies and slide guitar work, considering 11:11 an addition to Pinegrove's "impressive catalogue" of "reliably twangy, heart-on-sleeve rock 'n' roll."
 Mark Moody at Under the Radar called it the group's "most urgent" and focused collection, while Hayden Merrick of PopMatters complimented its "urgency and sincerity," considering its focus on nature a welcome respite from emo's typical subject matter.
 Pitchfork reviewer Peyton Thomas found the album "open-armed [and] inclusive, with instrumentation echoing comfort-food folk and the rootsier elements of recent indie rock."